houcharlie/PrE-Text/README.md

 of split into dictionaries of 1250 clients each with 8 text samples each in order, and name it {dataset}_train_fed_1250.json.

+Also get the first 100000 samples from c4-en on huggingface and call this dataset initialization.json.

 ## Running the FL baselines
 Use the base_config.json and populate the relevant fields into the json.
 Then you can run the baseline with